|

 YES!
 In a wine buyer's and collector's eyes, unopened OWC cases will always have a higher value than opened OWC.

-It is especially true for the top tiers and prestigious Châteaux and Domaines, predominantly from Bordeaux and Burgundy.
-These usually command a hefty price tag if/when sold as sealed/unopened OWC.
+This is especially true for the top tiers and prestigious Châteaux and Domaines, predominantly from Bordeaux and Burgundy.
+If/when sold as sealed/unopened OWC, these usually command a hefty price tag.

 Great wine is like a Mona Lisa!

-Great wine is like this painting of Da Vinci's "Mona Lisa" above (that I personally revisited by adding a glass of wine and a bottle to illustrate this post), rare and expensive, complex and layered, mysterious, intriguing, surprising and (usually) better with age, only revealing itself after a certain time of opening or decanting.
+Great wine is like this painting of Da Vinci's "Mona Lisa" above (which I personally revisited by adding a glass of wine and a bottle to illustrate this post): rare and expensive, complex and layered, mysterious, intriguing, surprising, and (usually) better with age, only revealing itself after a certain time of opening or decanting.

-Similarly to the effects Mona Lisa's eyebrows-less eyes and tight-lipped smile, as well as her poise and composure, procure to the mind and spirit, the complexity and the details of the aromas/flavours and the sensation a great wine procures to the eyes, nose and palate, create a puzzling, yet fascinating, almost bewitching edge to it.
+Similarly to the effects Mona Lisa's eyebrowless eyes and tight-lipped smile, as well as her poise and composure, procure to the mind and spirit, the complexity and details of the aromas/flavours and the sensation a great wine procures to the eyes, nose, and palate create a puzzling, yet fascinating, almost bewitching edge to it.

-Like for famous paintings (or any other valuable items), the most renowned Châteaux and Domaines have long understood that it is important to protect these treasurable bottles.
+Like famous paintings (or any other valuable item), the most renowned Châteaux and Domaines have long understood the importance of protecting these treasurable bottles.

-Securing and enclosing them in marked Original Wooden Cases (OWC), bearing the name of the estate and other details of the content, sealed closed by nails, became the norm in the early 20th century and appeared to be the best way to protect them from both shocks and/or breakage during handling and/or transit, as well as to ease the storage process.
+Securing and enclosing them in marked Original Wooden Cases (OWC) bearing the name of the estate and other details of the content, sealed closed by nails, became the norm in the early 20th century.
+This appeared to be the best way to protect them from shocks and/or breakage during handling and/or transit and to ease the storage process.

 Yet, it did not protect the wines from anyone (like thieves, fraudsters or even counterfeiters) to gently and carefully open the lid before putting it back after finishing their larceny, which prompted the top Châteaux and Domaines to secure their OWC cases with a solid strap or band around the box (metallic historically, nowadays usually made of plastic or other synthetic materials).